 The spouse of the host lamented about his high cholesterol and that he’d even gone on a Vegan diet for 3 years, without any improvement.
 It took everything in me not to have this conversation with him at the dinner table.
 Generally, you shouldn’t challenge an entire culture and traditional way of cooking at a casual dinner party, but I can say my piece here.

 Do yourself a favour.
 Grab a jar of coconut oil and a tin of MCT oil and use that for your cooking.
 Get the best olive oil that you can buy and use it on your salads.

 If by chance you’re still using margarine for anything at all, toss it and go back to butter.

 A final word about Palm Oil:

 The problem with Palm oil is in the sourcing.
-Rainforests are being destroyed, livelihoods being taken away, animals are losing their habitat – it’s a bad scene.
+It destroys rainforests and takes away livelihoods, not to mention the animals that are losing their habitat.
+It’s a bad scene.